spinfoam-games/inexorable/README.md

 ## useInexorable

-The `useInexorable` hook requires two or three parameters: a reducer function, an initial state, and an optional context object (see below for details on the context object).
+The `useInexorable` hook requires two or three parameters: a reducer function, an initial state, and an optional context object (see below for details on the options object).

 It returns an object containing two properties: `state` and `dispatch`.